ga-curriculum/men-stack-error-handling/server-side-error-handling/README.md

 Notice how the `name` property is `required`.
 This prevents empty `name` strings from being added to the database by triggering a validation error if the condition is not met.

-Let's update our controller function for creating fruits as shown below:
+Let's update our controller function for creating fruits so it handles this validation error:

 ```javascript
 // controllers/fruits.js